Books on Japan: Gay & Lesbian

 By studying those that fall outside the "norm," a clearer picture of the mainstream society is possible, so he chose to study Gays, Lesbians, Feminists, and others who choose to remain single.
 Covering the variety of discourses on marriage, questions of identity and self - including the Japanese system of tatemae (public face) and honne (private self)-, issues of "coming out" and "passing," Lunsing reveals that a surprising variety of behaviour is tolerated in Japan, which he attributes to Japan's efforts to educate people about sexuality and gender issues to bring about a change in "common sense" as opposed to the West, where laws are changed and made, but common sense in the majority of people left untouched.

 Throughout the book Lunsing goes in to some depth as to the meanings of words concerning sexuality and gender in the Japanese language, uncovering some of the subtle differences between the literal meanings and common usages, as well as how these words are glossed into English.
 The importation of the many English words into Japanese is also discussed.
-The book is a little pricey, but it covers a lot of ground and is readable even for the general reader.
-Recommended.
+The book covers a lot of ground and is readable even for the general reader.
+A highly recommended read.

 Utopia Guide to Japan, South Korea and Taiwan: the Gay and Lesbian Scene in 45 Cities, Including Tokyo, Osaka, Kyoto, Seoul, Pusan and Taipei